jaclu/tmux-power-zoom/README.md

 # tmux-power-zoom

-Zoom pane to separate window, and unzoom back into original location
+Zoom pane to separate window, and unzoom back into original location.

-Popup menus to help with managing your environment.
+This way you can open other panes whilst focusing on the zoomed pane, without risking to get a crowded mess of panes.

 ## Purpose